mozilla/ActiveData/pyLibrary/jsons/README.md

 =====================

 One reason NoSQL documents stores are wonderful is the fact their schema can automatically expand to accept new properties.
-Unfortunately, this flexibility is not limitless:  A string assigned to property prevents object being assigned to the same, or visa-versa.
+Unfortunately, this flexibility is not limitless:  A string assigned to property prevents an object being assigned to the same, or visa-versa.

-This module translates JSON documents into "typed" form; which allows document stores to store both objects and primitives in the same property value.
+This module translates JSON documents into "typed" form; which allows document containers to store both objects and primitives in the same property value.
 This allows storage of values with no containing object!

 ###How it works